yogasetiawan11/python-fundamental/Part_4/Conditional.handling.md

 ## What is conditional handling
-conditioanal handling it says that handling a particular condition conditional handling involves evaluating an expression that results in a Boolean value (true or false).
+conditioanal handling it says that handling a particular condition. conditional handling involves evaluating an expression that results in a Boolean value (true or false).
 Based on this evaluation, the program then follows a specific path of execution.
 The most common constructs for conditional handling are

 **Example**